 If you want to get back together with your ex and they haven't reached out to you, reach out to them first.
 If they've reached out to you, then keep the conversation going and see where it takes you.

 On the other hand, if you've decided to let go of your ex, focus on the future and be optimistic about what's to come.
 Whether it's taking on new interests, traveling, or finding new love, dive into it with a positive mindset.

 Keep at it

-You're in a good place, and you finally know what you want.
+You're in a good place: your self-love is through the roof, your confident and you finally know what you want.
 If your intention is to get back together with your ex, then getting in contact and smoothing things over is probably at the top of your list.
 But, you've got to consider what happens after the fact.

 You don't want to fall into old habits or engage in the behaviors that lead to your breakup in the first place.
 That's why it's important to keep doing the things you were during no contact.

 If you had a self-care routine, don't neglect it because you're getting back together with your ex.
 If you were finally trying new things and working on your goals, don't give that up to get back together with your ex.

 Similarly, if you were attending therapy and working through personal issues, don't stop just because things are back on track with your ex.

 Keep reaping the benefits of being more focused on personal growth.
 Your relationship stands a better chance if you have self-love as well as interests outside of the relationship.

 Even if you want to stop loving your ex and move on once and for all, it's still important to keep up the momentum.
 You want the positive changes you made during no contact to stick.